w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Tasks and Responsibilities of a Nominator

-**Validators.** Since validator slots are limited, most of those who wish to stake their
+**Validators.** Since validator slots are limited, most of those who wish to stake their tokens and contribute to the economic security of the network will be nominators, thus here we focus on the role of nominators.
+However, it is worth mentioning that validators do most of the heavy lifting: they run the validator nodes and manage
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and contribute to the economic security of the network will be nominators, thus here we focus on the role of nominators.
-However, it is worth mentioning that validators do most of the heavy lifting: they run the validator nodes and manage [session keys](https://research.web3.foundation/Polkadot/security/keys/session), produce new block candidates in [BABE](learn-consensus.md/#block-production-babe), vote and come to consensus in [GRANDPA](learn-consensus.md/#finality-gadget-grandpa), validate the state transition function of
+[session keys](https://research.web3.foundation/Polkadot/security/keys/session), produce new block candidates in [BABE](learn-consensus.md/#block-production-babe), vote and come to consensus in [GRANDPA](learn-consensus.md/#finality-gadget-grandpa), validate the state transition function of